A Short Story written by Lukhanyo Sikwebu

 “What’s going on Mama?”
 Nicky asked, displaying an innocent Oscar winning performance.

 Agnes stared back at Nicole with fury running through her.
+Livid.
 She waved a menacing finger.
 “This is you, isn’t it?
 Don’t lie to me!”

 Panic in the barn escalated to tears and looks of horror.

 One of the packers quickly ran to Agnes – a scrawny man, seemingly in his late forties, with bad oily skin.
 “What’s going on out there, Mama?
-Anyway, this is all we have in here,” he explained, handing her a silver plated Colt Python revolver.
+Anyways, this is all we have in here,” he explained, handing her a silver plated Colt Python revolver.
 He also had one for himself as he put jeans and a t-shirt on, which were buried in the dirt beside them.

 A blindsided Nicky hadn’t foreseen it.
 It’s only the two of them, armed, she consoled herself.

 “What’s going on here, Nicole?”
-Asked Agnes, pointing a gun at her.“TALK!”
+Asked Agnes, pointing a gun at her.
+“TALK!”